 RDD Spark

-A Resilient Distributed Dataset (RDD), a computing abstraction representing an immutable collection of items that can be spread over a computing cluster, lies at the heart of Apache Spark.
-The RDD operations can also be spread throughout the cluster and run-in parallel batch processes, resulting in rapid and scalable parallel computing.
+Apache Spark’s core features the Resilient Distributed Dataset (RDD), which represents an immutable collection of items spread across a compute cluster.
+The system can disperse RDD operations throughout the cluster and execute them in parallel batch processes, ensuring rapid and scalable parallel computing.

 Simple text documents, SQL systems, NoSQL databases (such as Hadoop and MongoDB), S3 containers, and more can all be used to construct RDDs.
 The RDD notion underpins most Spark Core API, allowing for typical map and reduced capabilities and built-in support for merging large datasets, filtering, sampling, and aggregating.